CHRISTIAN PERSECUTION STATUS

 Religious freedom in Tajikistan has declined sharply since a restrictive religion law was passed in 2009.
 The government prosecutes groups outside of its control.
 Some Protestant groups face potential legal action for their activities because they have been repeatedly denied official registration.
 Religious literature is also restricted.

 Recent years have seen mounting criticism of Tajikistan’s human rights record.
 There is an ongoing government crackdown on freedom of expression, with access to certain websites blocked and the press restricted.
 Domestic violence against women is also a problem, and organizations cite inadequate protection for victims.

 Ethnic Tajiks who convert from Islam may face pressure from family members to return to their traditional religion.

-Freedom House categorizes Tajikistan as “not free,” most recently scoring a 9 out of 100.
-Internet is highly restricted with authorities regularly blocking websites and social media platforms.
-Satellite television is virtually uncensorable and is widely used by citizens.
+Internet use is highly restricted, authorities regularly blocking websites and social media platforms (Freedom House).
+Satellite television is virtually uncensorable and is widely used.
 SAT-7 PARS broadcasts into Tajikistan, offering both Farsi and Tajik programs.

 TajikistanWomen Find “New Identity” in Christ »